annefried/annefried.github.io/_posts/2024-05-27-scientific_writing.md

 ## Writing Tipps for Bachelor/Master thesis

 The typical reader of your thesis is a peer: imagine a Bachelor/Master student who has taken the same courses as you have.
-The thesis should des
+The thesis should describe everything on a level so they can understand.

+__Template and Length:__ Please use the template provided in [our uni-internal GitLab](https://git.rz.uni-augsburg.de/coling-a/coling-ba-ma-template).
+There is no strict length limit, as the ideal length of a thesis strongly depends on your topic.
+Typically, a Bachelor thesis should not contain less than 30 pages (of text, excluding figures) and no more than 50 pages, while a Master thesis should contain between 40 and 60 pages.
+Keep in mind that writing _concisely_ is much harder than producing large amounts of text, so your grade does not depend on the number of pages you produce.
+In fact, if the writing is repetitive, this will be evaluated negatively!

+__Structure:__

 How to write the __Introduction__ for your thesis:
 * Start with writing the background, method, and experiments chapters.
 You will very likely have to edit the Introduction chapter less this way.